karmaniverous/stan-core/.stan/system/stan.todo.md

 ## Completed (recent)

+- Typecheck cleanup
+  - Fixed Zod v4 record overload usage by specifying key schema in `z.record(...)` for `ImportsSchema` and `ScriptsSchema`.
+  - Tightened typing in config loader: cast validated `parsed.scripts` to `ScriptMap` to satisfy TS while preserving schema guarantees.
+  - Resolves TS errors reported in typecheck output for `schema.ts` and `load.ts`.

 - Top-level surface readiness
   - Exposed prompt helpers at the engine barrel:
     `getPackagedSystemPromptPath` and `assembleSystemMonolith` are now